When gauging student learning, two approaches likely come to mind: a formative or summative assessment.

 - 92% say the internet has a “major impact” on their ability to access content, resources, and materials for their teaching

 - 67% say the internet has a “major impact” on their ability to interact with parents and 57% say it has had such an impact on enabling their interaction with students

-Take Prodigy as an example.
+Take Prodigy, for example.
 Over 50 million students, teachers, and parents are using the free, curriculum-aligned math game for 1st to 8th Grade.
-Regarding student assessment, you can use this free math app for standardized test prep — here’s how!
+Regarding student assessment, you can use this free math app for standardized test prep — click below to see how!

 8) Shark Tank/Dragon’s Den

 Yes, just like the reality TV show!
 You can show an episode or two to your class or get them to watch the show at home.
 Next, have students pitch a product or invention that can help change the world outside of school for the better.

 This innovative summative assessment is one that’ll definitely require some more thought and creativity.
 But it’s important that, as educators, we help students realize they can have a huge positive impact on the world in which they live.

 If a student chooses to come up with their own summative assessment, you’ll need to vet it first.
 It’ll likely take some collaboration to arrive at something sufficient.

 However, giving students the freedom to explore content areas that interest them most could surprise you.
 Sometimes, it’s during those projects they form a newfound passion and are wildly successful in completing the task.